ska-telescope/developer.skatelescope.org/src/development_practices/incident_management.rst

 Incident Response
 -----------------

 * Tackle the immediate problem/s i.e. restore service whether it is fixing the failing system or enacting the recovery/fail over plan.
-Preserve the evidence of any system components involved in order to support the RCA and Postmortem.
+Preserve the evidence of any system components involved in order to support the Postmortem.

-* Separation of responsibilities and actions - having clearly defined roles and responsibilities during an Incident limits the chances of confusion as to who is doing what and frees the Ops lead up to concentrate on creating and delivering the solution for resolving the Incident issues.
+* Apply separation of responsibilities and actions - having clearly defined roles and responsibilities during an Incident limits the chances of confusion as to who is doing what and frees the Ops lead up to concentrate on creating and delivering the solution for resolving the Incident issues.

 * Command - a clear structure of authority and responsibility means that the Ops Team can focus on solving the problems, and freeing them from managing logistical issues.

 * Operations work - the Ops Team are solely responsible for making changes to the system to correct the situation.
 This includes ensuring any other conflicting system support activities are halted as coordinated by the Incident Commander.

-* Live Incident State Document - Create a ticket (SKB) that is periodically (half hourly) updated with a distilation of how the Incident unfolds from identifaction to resolution, and then through on to the RCA and Postmortem.
-The ticket is closed out only when the RCA and Postmortem is concluded.
+* Live Incident State Document - Create a ticket (SKB) that is periodically (half hourly) updated with a distilation of how the Incident unfolds from identifaction to resolution, and then through on to the Postmortem.
+The ticket is closed out only when the Postmortem is concluded.

 * Communication - after the initial Incident appraisal, breakout a new slack channel (and link to it as appropriate) to compartmentalise the conversation around the response, and to create a chronological record of how the Incident unfolds from identification through to resolution.
 Cross link to any other communication channels to create as complete a picture as possible of what is happening.
 This also forms a virtual Incident Command Post for the Incident response team to gather round.
 This can be augmented with a dedicated Zoom Room published in the channel, but it must be backed up with written in channel notes that track decisions, and discoveries.